-Are reference Bi-wire speaker cables a good investment for a two-channel audio system even if the other components in the signal path are less than the reference level?
+Is a Reference Bi-wire speaker cable, a good investment for a two-channel audio system?
+And even if the other components in the signal path are less than the reference level?
 To find out, I reached out to professional sound engineer Paul Goodwin of Perkune audiophile cables in Lithuania.
 Paul, a former live-sound man, has a lifetime of experience in accurately reproducing the technical accuracy of sound.
 In fact, he was already working on perfect sound reproduction back when a young fellow named Jimi was still playing a Stratocaster on stage in the ’60s.

 And, with his advice, I ordered a set of his reference speaker cables and anxiously waited for them to arrive from Europe.
 Within days, a well-packed parcel arrived at my door.
 Opening the package, I first observed that the reference cables were entombed in a pro-audio flight case.
 What a nice first impression that was.
 Opening the metal case revealed a beautiful set of the Perkune reference bi-wire speaker cables with banana termination on all 12 tips.
 The next thing to impress me about the cables was the gorgeous termination.
 Fantastic indeed!
-Inside the case, I spotted more case candy: a laminated signed certificate of authenticity detailing the cables’ lifetime warranty, an anti-static spray bottle (Paul explained why I should use the spray!) and foam tube runners to elevate the speaker cables off the ground and prevent them from making vibrational contact.
-It seems Paul thought of everything and he certainly did!
+Inside the case, I spotted more case candy: a laminated signed certificate of authenticity detailing the cables’ lifetime warranty, an anti-static spray bottle (Paul explained why I should use the spray!) and foam tube runners to elevate the speaker cables off the ground.
+Which prevents them from making vibrational contact.
+It seems Paul thought of everything.

 The next track up, “Roundabout,” from Yes, streamed from a high-res MQS file courtesy of Qobuz, revealed even more sonic sweetness from these reference cables.
-Remembering this song from FM radio back in the ’80s, I was in for a real treat as these cables wrung out the clarity, depth, and delivery of the studio recording that I never realized existed.
+Remembering this song from FM radio back in the ’80s, I was in for a real treat as these cables wrung out the performance.
+And delivery of the studio recording that I never realised existed.
 All this came to life when I added the Perkune reference speaker cables to my signal path.

-Christopher R. Phillip Founder, Thrust Magazine and Hollywood Amps Clearwater, Florida September 2020.
+Author: Christopher R. Phillip Founder, Thrust Magazine and Hollywood Amps